ploomber/ploomber/doc/user-guide/jupyter.rst

 file.

 A second way is to load your pipeline in Jupyter to interact with it.
-This second approach is best when you already have some tasks and you want to explore their outputs to decide how to proceed with further analysis.
+This second approach is best when you already have some tasks, and you want to explore their outputs to decide how to proceed with further analysis.

 Say that you have a single task that loads the data: